Philip Mpango: Early career

 Mpango previously held positions as the acting commissioner general of the Tanzania Revenue Authority (TRA), the executive secretary in the President's Office (Planning Commission), the deputy permanent secretary at the Ministry of Finance & Economic Affairs, the personal assistant to the president (economic affairs), the head of the President's Economic Advisory Unit, and as a senior economist for the World Bank.

 Political career

 Mpango was nominated by president John Magufuli to serve as a member of the Tanzanian parliament.
 The constitution allows the president to nominate up to ten members of parliament.

-On 23 December 2015, President John Magufuli appointed Mpango as Minister of Finance and Planning.
+On 23 December 2015, Magufuli appointed Mpango as Minister of Finance and Planning.
 In 2020, Magufuli reappointed him to the office.
 Mpango has been credited with improving the Tanzanian economy by an average of 6 to 7 percent during his five years as finance minister.